 what are the properties of wool?

 Wool absorbs both water and sound.
 The fiber can absorb almost one-third of its weight in water.
 It also has a higher temperature at which it ignites than cotton.
 Wool is often used in clothing for firefighters and soldiers as well as carpeting in high safety areas like planes and trains.
 Wool is naturally flame resistant, due to the structure of the fiber and its high content of water and nitrogen.
 Wool has a low rate of flame spread, does not melt like synthetic fabrics, and burns into a char that is insulating and self-extinguishes.
+Because of this, wool is a fantastic alternative to chemical based flame retardants for use in natural mattresses.

 how is the quality of wool determined?